doitintl/amazon-q-business-workshop/chat/README.md

 ![chat-2](./img/chat-2.png)

 2. As you can see tabs above the chat textbox.
 There are Company knowledge and General knowledge.
 If Company Knowledge is selected, the application retrieves information from the configured knowledge bases to respond to the user.
 In contrast, when General Knowledge is chosen, the application relies on model knowledge derived from trained data to interact with the user.
-To understand better, please check the below examples.
+To understand better, please check the below examples using this question `When was Amazon Q Business released`.

 Ask using Company Knowledge.
 ![chat-3](./img/chat-3.png)